ZiadAbdelAlim/E-CommerceTest/README.md

 # Selenium - E-Commerce Automation using Eclipse
+- This is a simple Selenium WebDriver code in Java with TestNG annotations to do some functional testing

 #### **Configuration**

  1. Download Selenium client & Web driver Language Bindings for java [www.seleniumhq.org/download/]